joakimk/devbox-tools/README.md

 During that time, one thing I found was that having multiple VM's and having to specify the dependencies wasn't quite ideal.

 Autodetection and fallback on configuration was inspired by [Heroku](https://heroku.com/) and [CircleCI](https://circleci.com/).

-### Services

-This tool uses [docker](https://www.docker.com/) to run services like postgres or redis.
-It can run any docker image, and you can find such images easily on the [docker hub](https://registry.hub.docker.com/) and even [make your own](https://docs.docker.com/reference/builder/).

-Some of these services have special support in the form of service plugins that adds environment variables (like REDIS\_URL) to allow you to configure projects using envs, maybe even the some of the same envs you then use to configure the app in production.

 ### Setting up your devbox repo